House Price Watch

 Data Source & Update Note:

 This list of the 100 most expensive homes sold in Claxby with Moorby is compiled from all-time residential sales recorded by the HM Land Registry.
 Each entry includes the sale price and transaction date.
-The dataset was last updated in December 2024 (The latest available from HM Land Registry).
+The dataset was last updated 29 March 2026 at 18:05 with the latest HM Land Registry data (December 2024).
+The Claxby with Moorby dataset covers 6 postcodes.
 Prices reflect actual recorded transactions, not current market valuations.
+Read our full data methodology.